carlos-cardoso/tx_engine/README.md

  cargo bench
 ```

-4. See the Logs: (error, info, warn, trace)
+4. See the Logs (error, info, warn, trace) (errors are used for parsing and external errors, warn for logical errors (like insuficient funds))

 ```bash
  RUST_LOG=info cargo run --release -- data/input_example.csv > out.csv